|Premiere||21 January 1983|

 |8 - 10 September||Salle Patino, Festival de la Batie, Geneva, Switzerland|

 |12 - 13 September||Palais des Congress, XXIX Festival du Jeune Theatre, Liege, Belgium|

 |14 - 15 September||Centrum de Warande, Turnhout, Belgium|

 |17 - 18 September||Centre Culturel du Hainaut, XXIX Festival du Jeune Theatre Mons, Belgium|

 |22 - 23 September||Maison de la Culture, XXIX Festival du Jeune Theatre Tournais, Belgium|

-SECRETS was extensively photographed from its creative development and rehearsal at in Handspan's Fitzroy studio (1982) and throughout its national and international tours (1983 - 1986)
+SECRETS was extensively photographed from its creative development and rehearsal in Handspan's Fitzroy studio (1982) and throughout its national and international tours (1983 - 1986).

-The production's most memorable image, The Fan Lady, photographed by Stephen Hall, for the Victorian Ministry of the Arts in 1983, appeared on countless posters and marketing documents across the world.
+The production's most memorable image, The Fan Lady, photographed by Stephen Hall in 1983 for the Victorian Ministry of the Arts, appeared on countless posters and marketing documents across the world.